bekk/bekk-christmas/post/java/extend-your-super-knowledge-on-generics.md

 vehicles.add(new Car());   // nope!
 ```

-There is only one `List` instance being instantiated, and it is an `ArrayList<Boat>`.
-The instance is then (correctly) assigned as a `List<? extends Vehicle>`, but that does not change _what_ the list was instantiated as, and that integrity is maintained by the type system, which refuses to add a car to the list of boats.
+There is only one list being instantiated, and it is an `ArrayList<Boat>`.
+The list instance is then (correctly) assigned as a `List<? extends Vehicle>`, but that does not change _what_ the list originally was instantiated as, and that integrity is maintained by the type system, which refuses to add a car to the list of boats.

 If the list was indeed instantiated as an `ArrayList<Vehicle>`, then it would be possible to add both cars and boats to it.
 And that is also why it is not allowed to assign a `List<Boat>` to a `List<Vehicle>`, as they exhibit different behaviour in what type of elements you may add to them.